Choosing a name

 - Register any trademark

-If you choose a name which is identical to an enterprise which is already registered in the Register of Business Enterprises, you will have to obtain the consent of the people who own the name and then enclose this consent when you register the enterprise.
+If you choose a name that is identical to an enterprise already registered in the Register of Business Enterprises, you will have to obtain the consent of the people who own the name and then enclose this consent when you register the enterprise.
 Thorough preparation will reduce the risk of you having to change your enterprise's name after you have spent time and money establishing a name and logo.

 You can register marketing names either at the same time as you register the enterprise or later.
 Whenever you register such names, you must use the Coordinated register notification.
 The fact that a name has been registered as a marketing name does not prevent other people from registering the name as an enterprise name.
+We recommend that you either register the marketing name as the name of the enterprise or as a trademark.
+If you use "Grillbua" as a marketing name you might be infringing on other registered trademarks or other registered enterprise names.

-Important considerations to take into account when choosing a marketing name
+Important considerations to take into account when choosing a marketing name:

 At navnesok.no, you can find out whether the name you are considering using is available as a domain name, enterprise name and trademark.